conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

     - win-64

 This will provide two runners per package!
 But since we are using selectors in ``conda_build_config.yaml``, only one is true at a time.
 Perfect!
-All these changes require a feedstock rerender to be applied:
+All these changes require a feedstock rerender to be applied.
+See :ref:`dev_update_rerender`.
-:ref:`_dev_update_rerender`.

 Last but not least, what if you need conditional dependencies on all three operating systems?
 Do it like this: